keyboard1989/reserve-data/README.md

 Url params:
   - fromTime (millisecond - required): from time stamp
   - toTime (millisecond - required): to time stamp
+  - timeZone (in range [-12,14], default to 0): the integer specific which UTC timezone to query
 ```

 ```